 7. Mustang Island

 Mustang Island might be one of the most popular Texas beaches with name recognition, and its beauty matches its reputation.
-It is an 18 mile stretch of beach between Port Aransas and Corpus Christi, with a stunning natural coastline accented by tall sand dunes.
+It is an 18-mile stretch of beaches between Port Aransas and Corpus Christi, with a stunning natural coastline accented by tall sand dunes.